What we know about Spain's worst rail disaster in over a decade

 News imageReuters Responders and emergency workers surround the derailed train with ambulances and personnel in a wide shot taken on Monday.Reuters

-At least 39 people have died and dozens more have been injured after two high-speed trains collided in southern Spain, the country's Civil Guard has said.
+At least 45 people have died and dozens more have been injured after two high-speed trains collided in southern Spain, local authorities have said.

-The incident near the city of Córdoba has been described by local officials as Spain's worst rail crash in more than a decade.
+The crash at Adamuz, near the city of Córdoba, is Spain's worst rail disaster more than a decade.

 Here's what we know about the incident so far.